phalcon-orphanage/docs/es/reference/events.rst

         }
     }

-As part of this example, we will also implement the Phalcon\\Db\\Profiler to detect the SQL statements that are taking longer to execute than expected:
+As part of this example, we will also implement the :doc:`Phalcon\\Db\\Profiler <../api/Phalcon_Db_Profiler>` to detect the SQL statements that are taking longer to execute than expected:

 .. code-block:: php